TechGrounds-Cloud8/cloud8-yismailmo/03_Cloud_1/NTW03.md

 Thus, Internet and TCP/IP standards are still called RFCs and IETF is still responsible for the creation of Internet standards(protocals).

+IETF’s working groups, overseen by the Internet Engineering Steering Group (IESG) and the Internet Architecture Board (IAB), develop new protocols and technologies continuously, and these developments are formalized in RFCs.

 ### Look into wireshark and install this program.
 Try and capture a bit of your own network data.
 Search for a protocol you know and try to understand how it functions.

+Wireshark is a tool for collecting network traffic.

 ## Source